luxai-qtrobot/tutorials/demos/qt_ai_data_assistant_online/README.md

 python src/qt_ai_data_assistant_online.py --lang fr-FR
 ```

-The `--lang <lang code>` parameter sets both the ASR and TTS languages to the specified language.
+The `--lang <lang code>`  parameter automatically sets both the ASR input language and the TTS output language for the conversation.

+You can also change the conversation language dynamically through the built-in Web UI.
+To do so, open a browser on the QTPC and visit: [127.0.0.1:6060](http://127.0.0.1:6060/).

-***Note:*** *If the TTS language is not installed on your QTrobot, please contact [support@luxai.com](malito:support@luxai.com) to obtain the necessary language files.*
+***Note:*** *If the desired TTS language is not installed on your QTrobot, please contact [support@luxai.com](malito:support@luxai.com) to obtain the necessary language files.*

 #### Using different document formats:
-By default QTrobot Data Assistant loads PDF (`.pdf`) documents from the specified directory.
+By default QTrobot Online Data Assistant loads PDF (`.pdf`) documents from the specified directory.
 It uses the [LlamaIndex Data Framework](https://www.llamaindex.ai/) to support various document formats such as `.txt`, `.docx` and `.md`.
 You can specify the document formats and the maximum number of files to load using the appropriate parameters.

 For example, to load a maximum of 5 PDF and DOCX files from `~/Documents/qt-assistant-data`, use the following commands:
 ```bash